cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-03-knowledge-for-research.md

 + To compile C/C++, learn how to use gcc/g++/clang/clang++, how to install and uninstall these compilers, and how to debug any warnings and errors.
 Learn update-alternatives to have multiple versions of the tooling.
+Have gdb-gef enabled.

-+ Learn what is cross compilation and how to use relative compilers.
++ Learn what is and how to use cross-platform compilers.

-+ [Optional] Considering the memory safety issues of C/C++, learn memory safe programming language, e.g., Rust.
++ Enable ASAN or UBSAN to mitigate your C/C++ bugs, or learn Rust.

 ## (Linux) utilities

-+ ls/mv/pwd/cat/echo/mkdir/rm/touch
++ ls/mv/pwd/cat/echo/mkdir/rm/touch/hexdump
 + cd/pushd/popd
-+ cp/rsync
++ cp/rsync/dd
 + vim
 + git
 + sudo/chmod/chown